alpyalti/Issuefy/issuefy-mvp-prd.md

 Shows all project sources.
 Filters: source type, competitor, keyword, date.
 Use provided table, card, filter, button, badge, and navigation styles if available; otherwise create matching components.

 ### 17.5 Project Settings Page — `/dashboard/:projectId/settings`
-Edit project details, competitors, keywords.
+Edit project details and the company profile (website, basic info, social accounts; re-fetch from the website via section 15.8; or remove the company to run on competitors and keywords only).
+Add, edit (including re-fetching info from the website), and remove competitors and keywords.
 Use provided form, input, button, card, and layout styles.
 Show current plan usage against limits (section 21).

 ## 18. UI Components

-Required: ProjectSwitcher, DailySummaryCard, SignalCard, SourceCard, CompetitorList, KeywordList, RefreshButton, EmptyState, LoadingState, ErrorState, PricingTable, UsageMeter.
+Required: ProjectSwitcher, DailySummaryCard, SignalCard, SourceCard, CompetitorList, KeywordList, RefreshButton, EmptyState, LoadingState, ErrorState, PricingTable, UsageMeter, WebsiteEnrichmentForm (URL input plus the editable discovered profile used on onboarding steps 2 and 4), SocialLinksEditor (add/edit/remove social accounts per platform), CompanyProfileCard.
+CompetitorList and KeywordList must support inline edit and remove (section 17.5).

 Rule: use provided components from the zip package first.
 If a required component does not exist, build a new one matching the existing design system.
 All icons come from Hugeicons.
 Do not import shadcn/ui.
 Do not introduce a separate UI library or a second icon set.